Kelzor/Introductory-ancient-DNA-practical/aDNA Data Analysis I/aDNA_Data_Analysis_I.md

 It is critical that read pairs are kept in the same order in their respective files.
 If either a forward or reverse read mate is missing, the .fastq file is corrupt, and most tools will not be able to process it.

-- Do UF703_head_R1.fastq and UF703_head_R2.fastq have the same number of reads?
+- Do `UF703_head_R1.fastq` and `UF703_head_R2.fastq` have the same number of reads?

 - UF703_tail_R1.fastq and UF703_tail_R2.fastq are the last reads of their respective `.fastq` files.
 How many reads were demultiplexed to library UF703?

-- Do `UF703_head_R1.fastq` and `UF703_head_R2.fastq` have the same number of reads?

-- How many reads were demultiplexed to library UF703?

 Fastq format encodes base quality scores in ASCII format.
 This means the probability that the base was called in error can be represented by a single character.
 This is important because it means that every sequenced base corresponds to one quality score, so there are the same number of characters in the base call and quality score lines.
 A Q value ≥ 30 (Fig. 3) is generally accepted as a low enough probability of error.
 A good rule of thumb is if your quality scores look like they’re cursing you (!@*$?@?’./$/$@/=+&#!!!), they are because your data are so bad.